docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

 This article assumes that you already understand how *Docker Flow Proxy* works.
 If you don't, please visit the [Running Docker Flow Proxy In Swarm Mode With Automatic Reconfiguration](swarm-mode-auto.md) page for a tutorial.

-In this article, we'll explore how to create *Docker Flow Proxy* service through *Docker Compose* and the `docker stack deploy` command.
+In this article, we'll explore how to create *Docker Flow Proxy* service through *Docker Compose* files and the `docker stack deploy` command.

 ## Requirements